ntut-xuan/OOP-Exercise/docs/Introduce-to-OOP/Introduce-to-OOP.md

-# Section 1: Introduce to OOP
+# Chapter 1: Introduce to OOP

 In this section, we will trying to provide an overview of OOP with an simple example about laptop.